Smoothing for signals with discontinuities using higher order Mumford-Shah models: Numerical study

 \section{Numerical study}

 \figwidth{0.32\textwidth}

 We conduct a numerical study on the reconstruction quality of the considered higher order Mumford-Shah and Potts models, and on the computation time of the proposed solvers.
-We implemented the solvers for the higher order Mumford-Shah and Potts models (Algorithm~\ref{alg:solverPenalized}) in C++ with wrappers to Matlab using mex-files.
+We implemented the proposed solvers for the higher order Mumford-Shah and Potts models in C++ with wrappers to Matlab using mex-files.
+The pseudocode is given as Algorithm~\ref{alg:solverPenalized} in the appendix.
 All experiments were conducted on a desktop computer with 3.1 GHz Intel Core i5-2400 processor and 8 GB RAM.